-Ready to save some money on your Toledo Edison bill?
-If you’re a Toledo Edison customer, you’ll be glad to know that this FirstEnergy provider offers several helpful programs for low income clients.
+Are you ready to save some money on your Toledo Edison bill?
+If you are a Toledo Edison customer, you’ll be glad to know that this FirstEnergy provider offers several very helpful programs for low income clients.

 Percentage of Income Payment Plan Plus (PIPP Plus)

-Customers with an income at or below 150% of the Federal Poverty Level can participate in the program.
+Customers with an income at or below 150% of the Federal Poverty Level can participate in the PIPP Plus program.
 Check the chart below to see if you qualify!

-When you are on this program, you pay less than what you owe.
+When you are on this program, you will pay less than what you owe.
 When your income increases, you will need to pay the outstanding balance.
-Thankfully, Toledo Edison has another program that helps with that also.
+Thankfully, Toledo Edison has another program that helps with that as well.

 Toledo Edison’s other cost-saving programs include:

 - Community Connections Program provides in-home energy assessments and cost-saving improvements to your home.
-During the visit, an evaluator will help you identify ways you can save money on your energy bill and may assist with repairs such as sealing air leaks, adding insulation, appliance testing (and possible replacement), water heater inspection, faucet aerators and more.
+An evaluator will help you identify ways to save money on your energy bill and may assist with repairs such as sealing air leaks, adding insulation, appliance testing (and possible replacement), water heater inspection, and more.
 You will need to prove your income is 200% of FPL or less (see chart).
-Contact one of the agencies listed here for an application.

-- Home Energy Assistance Program (HEAP).
-You could receive a federal grant to help pay your winter heating bills!
-Call 1-800-633-4766 for more information about Ohio HEAP.
+- Low-Income Home Energy Assistance Program (LIHEAP).
+You could receive a one-time annual federal grant to help pay your rising winter heating bills, or even your summer cooling bills!
+Call 1-866-857-7095 for more information about the Ohio LIHEAP.

 - Ohio Fuel Fund Grant Program provides funds to help customers pay their bills, maintain their service or establish new services.
-Grant applicants must prove household income and meet other requirements.
+Grant applicants must prove household income, show that they have made a sincere effort to make payment in the last 90 days, and meet other requirements.

-- Military Deferred Payment Program helps families postpone their payments when a family member is called to active duty.
+- Military Deferred Payment Program helps families postpone their payments when a family member is called up to active duty.
 You may choose to delay any portion of the bill.
-Upon homecoming, however, payment arrangements will be made for the outstanding balance.
+Upon homecoming, however, payment arrangements will need to be made for the outstanding balance.

 Not low income?